 - Will contributors have the option of anonymity?

 - What level of agency can people have over how their quotes/contributions are used, how they are represented, and what context they will be positioned alongside or against?
-For example, can they have a final say on what is included in the piece from what they have said, and at least see an outline of the rest of piece that their contributions are contained within?
+For example, can they have a final say on what is selected for inclusion in the piece from what they have said, and at least see an outline of the rest of piece that their contributions are contained within?

-- If applicable, will contributors be kept in the loop with anything further that comes out of a particular piece, particularly investigative pieces?
+- If applicable, will contributors be kept in the loop with anything further that results from the publication of a piece, particularly investigative pieces?

-Finally, we understand that it is not the norm for contributors to be provided with any form of remuneration for time spent doing media engagements, but we would encourage the media to think about how contributors may be able to get something in return from the engagement beyond just “having their voices heard”.
+Finally, we understand that it is not the norm for contributors to be provided with any form of remuneration for time spent doing media engagements, but we would encourage the media to think about how contributors may be able to get something in return for their time and expertise beyond just “having their voices heard”, including through payment.